 - Separate operational and strategic project portfolio management

 - Ensure continuity in PMO staffing

-One last tip: If you plan to implement one of more of these measures at your own company, proceed as follows.
-Prioritize the measures and take small but goal-oriented steps in the right direction.
-And: Ensure a sufficient level of commitment as well as support from top management.
+One last tip: If you plan to implement one or more of these measures at your own company, we recommend that you start with prioritizing the measures and then take small but goal-oriented steps in the right direction.
+Ensure a sufficient level of commitment as well as support from top management.

 What experiences have you had with successful program management?
 Is there a critical success factor that you feel we have missed?
 Have these tips been helpful?
 Please let us know in the comment area below.
 We look forward to your feedback!

 Subscribe to the TPG Blog Newsletter now and never miss another blog post.